-Hyperpigmentation is quite common and affects millions of people.
+Hyperpigmentation is quite common skin condition that affects millions of people.
 Though usually harmless, skin discoloration and pigmentation can cause esthetical concerns and influence your self-esteem.
 So what is hyperpigmentation?
 In short, it is darkening of the skin that usually appears in small irregular patches, sometimes covering large areas of skin.
 It typically occurs on the face, neck, décolleté, and shoulders.
 But in some cases can affect other body parts as well.
 Scroll down to see which best chemical peel for hyperpigmentation made our top 10 list.

 What Causes Hyperpigmentation?

 In general, hyperpigmentation appears when our skin cells start producing larger amounts of melanin (pigment that’s responsible for skin color), which makes skin appear darker in some areas.
 This process is a natural reaction of the skin cells as they protect themselves from excessive sun exposure, blue light, skin damage, and hormonal changes.
 As a matter of fact, it can be inherited or acquired.
 Also, there are few types of hyperpigmentation that mainly differ by what caused it.

 Types Of Hyperpigmentation

 - Age spots (aka sun spots, dark spots, solar lentigines) small or large clusters of dark pigmented spots that appear after sun overexposure usually in adults.

 - Melasma (aka chloasma) large irregular brown-greyish patches of darkened skin that are usually caused by hormonal changes.It mostly affects pregnant women, individuals who take birth control pills, and those with darker skin.

 - Post-inflammatory hyperpigmentation usually occurs after skin inflammation or skin damage like acne wounds, eczema, cuts, burns, etc.